cfpb/design-system/docs/pages/setting-the-foundation.md

   <b>If your product is for an underserved or underrepresented community, do some research.</b>

-  * Research from a reliable source the community’s current and historical relationship with the government, along with an awareness of their history.
+  * Research from a reliable source the community’s history, including its current and historical relationship with the government.

   * Investigate any injustices the community has faced at the hands of the government and any historic mistrust that has resulted.

-  * Take time to learn about the regulations and/or policies currently in place which might affect the people and communities for who you are designing.
+  * Take time to learn about the regulations and/or policies currently in place that might affect the people and communities for who you are designing.
 Dig in to learn about how those policies evolved to be what they are today.

-  * Explore any tension that might impact how you are perceived as a representative of the Federal government when engaging with these communities.
+  * Explore any tension that might impact how you are perceived as a representative of the federal government when engaging with these communities.

-  As 18F points out in their [presentation on equity-centered design and research](https://www.youtube.com/watch?v=j1ZJO8maV7s), people often access government services in their most vulnerable moments.
-Recognize the power imbalance between being a representative of the Federal government and the people we serve.
+  As 18F points out in their [presentation on community-centered design and research](https://www.youtube.com/watch?v=j1ZJO8maV7s), people often access government services in their most vulnerable moments.
+Recognize the power imbalance between the federal government you’re representing and the people we serve.

   Engage with the broader community (other government agencies, nonprofits, grassroots organizations, or other groups working on a community level) to seek out knowledge and additional perspectives.

   {% include icons/favorite.svg %} <b>Outside of your project work,</b> make efforts to educate yourself, your team, and your leadership.
-Start up a book club and develop a reading list for people to read at their own pace.
+Start a book club or develop a reading list for people to read at their own pace.

   <br>